Are you passionate about antiques or history? If so, consider becoming a Bayou Bend docent!

 A three-year commitment of active service is requested, which includes monthly meetings and optional continuing-education activities.
 After the training, docents commit to giving tours on a regular schedule.

-Each Bayou Bend docent is a member of a close and nationally acclaimed group of educators who share an interest in American decorative arts and culture.
+Each Bayou Bend docent becomes a member of a close and nationally acclaimed group of educators who share an interest in American decorative arts and culture.
 Docents participate in ongoing educational opportunities, events, and trips, and they receive a discount at the MFA Shop and the Shop at Bayou Bend.